-The bill amends the Fire Prevention Code to enhance safety protocols in schools, particularly regarding fire and tornado drills.
+The bill amends the Fire Prevention Code to enhance safety protocols in schools, specifically regarding fire and tornado drills.
 It mandates that all schools, including state-supported institutions, conduct monthly fire drills and maintain records of these drills.
-The number of required fire drills has been adjusted, with a minimum of four drills now required for schools operating grades K to 12, and specific timelines for when these drills must occur.
-Additionally, schools must conduct a minimum of two tornado safety drills each year, with at least one drill taking place in March.
-The bill also introduces new requirements for security drills, specifying that schools must conduct four drills where occupants are restricted to the building's interior, with at least one drill occurring during a time when students are transitioning between classes.
+The number of required fire drills has been adjusted, reducing the minimum from eight to four for the school year, with specific requirements for timing and spacing of these drills.
+Additionally, schools must conduct a minimum of two tornado safety drills each year, with at least one occurring in March.
+The bill also introduces new requirements for security drills, specifying that schools must conduct four drills where occupants are restricted to the building's interior, with at least one drill occurring during a time when students are gathered outside of classrooms.

 Statutes affected: